Air Emissions Amendment for Shell Refinery - St. Clair Township

 Key Issues

-- Should Shell be allowed to add vegetable oil and bionaphtha blending to existing storage tanks?
+- Should Shell be allowed to add vegetable oil and bionaphtha blending to these storage tanks?

-- Are the proposed emission limits for benzene and other contaminants adequate to protect nearby residents?
+- Are the proposed emission controls adequate for benzene and other contaminants?

 How to Participate

 - Review the proposal details on this consultation page.
-Supporting materials may be available to view in person by contacting the Ministry.
+Note the ERO number 025-1201 for your submission.